KlazHTT/personal-website/pages/using.md

 ### Productivity
 - **Calendar**: [ProtonCalendar](https://proton.me/calendar)
 - **Notes**: [Capacities](https://capacities.io/)
-  - I've tried and used an unbelieveable number of note-taking applications over the years.
+  - I've tried and used an unbelievable number of note-taking applications over the years.
-  - Capacities has been the only app that has made sense to me in terms of linking relavant notes together.
+  - Capacities has been the only app that has made sense to me in terms of linking relevant notes together.
 It also checks the boxes for features that I am looking for in a note-taking application.
   - Alternatives I've tried: Obsidian, Logseq, Standard Notes, BookStack, Joblin, Notion, Simple Note, TiddlyWiki, GitBook, Notational Velocity, Evernote, OneNote, etc.
 - **Kanban**: Trello
   - Currently considering: [WeKan](https://wekan.github.io/), [Planka](https://planka.app/)